latex3/latex2e/required/README.md

  - `graphics`: The standard LaTeX graphics and colour packages; and
  - `tools`: Basic LaTeX tools.

-In the past there been two more bundles:
+In the past there have been two further bundles:

  -  `psnfss`: Basic support for using common Adobe Type 1 fonts with LaTeX—the “psnfss”; and
  -  `mfnfss`: some Metafont font support files